"Never let a good crisis go to waste."

 YOU get to choose how you respond or react to this unprecedented and undesired time of uncertainty, confusion, stress, fear and worry.

-Time to DECIDE . . . how will you shift the way you lead and manage people to turn this crisis into an unexpected opportunity?
+Time to DECIDE . . . once you do, how to turn this crisis into an unexpected opportunity becomes much clearer and easier.

 Keep in mind . . . fear and creativity always go hand in hand.
 You can't have one without the other.
 Fear's intent is to keep you safe.
 So while it is wise to be cautious, don't let it immobilize you.